 The original sampling provided by the SSMIS sensors is preserved in the output FCDR data with no merging of the resulting data in either space or time.
-The resulting FCDR Tb from each of the sensors are intercalibrated to be physically consistent with the observed Tb from the SSM/I sensor on board DMSP F13.
+The resulting FCDR Tb from each of the sensors are intercalibrated to be physically consistent with the observed Tb from the calibration reference sensor (i.e. GPM GMI).
 Differences between the various sensor Tb due to the local observing time and/or variations in the view angle or EIA remain.
 Accounting for these differences and merging the data from the various sensors is left to the TCDR developers.